cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 - `actions/checkout`_ for checking out the Git repository
 - `actions/setup-python`_ for setting up the Python interpreter
+- `actions/download-artifact`_ to download the coverage data of each tests session
 - `actions/cache`_ for caching pre-commit environments
-- `actions/upload-artifact`_ to upload the generated documentation
+- `actions/upload-artifact`_ to upload the generated documentation and the coverage data of each tests session
 - `codecov/codecov-action`_ for uploading to Codecov_

 The Tests workflow is defined in ``.github/workflows/tests.yml``.